Business communications: it’s all about style

 To summarise, a company’s written communications should aim to be:

-And I know I’m starting to sound like a stuck record but a well-written house style guide will certainly help to achieve that.
+A well-written house style guide will certainly help to achieve that.

 So, a final piece of advice from me on style guides.
 Once you have one do keep it up to date.
 I’d recommend reviewing it at least once a year to make sure it reflects current terminology and is fit for purpose.
 It should be a flexible document that evolves and develops with the organisation.